 Second, an oil spill packs an emotional punch.
 I maintain that it is emotion, not rational thought, that inspires action.
-To most people, the petroleum economy is so normal that it takes a change in consciousness to in-It would be great if Line 3 were shut terrupt their acceptance of it.
+To most people, the petroleum economy is so normal that it takes a change in consciousness to interrupt their acceptance of it.
 It provides a moment where anti-pipeline direct action will be broadly understood, drawing sympathizers and supporters out of the woodwork.
 Artful anarchist propaganda makes radical ideas seem like common sense, and this argument sort of makes itself: If a pipeline is disaster-prone, it should be shut down.